iniva/slack-webhooks-handler/README.md

 ## Options
 - **url**(*required*): Your Slack custom integration (*Incoming Webhook*) URL
 - **botName**(*optional*): The name of the bot that will appear when sending messages.
-Do this if you want/need to override the one you set on you custom integration.
+Do this if you want/need to override the one you set on your custom integration.

 ```javascript
 // options object